NYULibraries/primo-explore-views/README.md

 * [Example execution in Circle CI](https://circleci.com/gh/NYULibraries/primo-explore-views/38)

+### Test records

+BobCat dev holds a number of test items as relatively stable fixtures for testing.
+These are not consistent through their `docids` (e.g. `nyu_aleph0000000`) but they are consistent through their titles (e.g. `PRIMOCIRCTEST-NABUD-MEDIA-02-LR`).

+**Note:** When an Aleph Staging refresh occurs, the tests need to be reconfigured with new IDs to pass again.
+You can look up those new IDs by the titles.

+**Note:** There may be a delay between an Aleph Staging refresh and the test records reappearing on stage.

 ### Cypress GUI (Running locally)

 The Cypress GUI is accessible in a local development environment only, since a GUI is required.